TinosNitso/AutoCove-Plugin/README.md

 - Sender must use a P2PKH address.
 - Sending transaction must be no more than 520B.
 Only 3 inputs at most.
 - 14 bits minimum for only one input.
-- 21 BCH max, but I've only tested ~$38 at most with this exact address.
+- 21 BCH max (theoretically), but I've only tested about $38 worth at most with this exact address.
 - 8 bits minimum fee.

 bitcoincash:preturnf8g0qd9pte0u4qkkvlk6t42zz2s5a9qj3r4